-The next important thing is Support, which we separate into two sections.
-There are self-help resources – guides, FAQs, forums, etc. Usually, there is also some sort of customer support system in place – live chat, support tickets, etc. Finally, we would consider ease of use – how intuitive is the GUI, how well-structured is the website and other such questions.
-All these factors combine for a good product or a bad product!
+- Does the service offer good support?
+We separate this into two sections.
+There are self-help resources – guides, FAQs, forums, etc. Usually, there is also some sort of customer support system in place – live chat, support tickets, etc.

-Dilettantism is not unique to the list of VPN providers.
-In fact, it is extremely common, particularly in markets as young as VPN.
 Over the past decade, we have seen hundreds of tools emerge and fade away.
-A select few of these honed their craft and became known as the best VPN providers – ExpressVPN, NordVPN, and others.
+A select few of these improved their offerings and became known as the best VPN providers – ExpressVPN, NordVPN, and others.
 There is a qualitative difference to these companies, which boils down to a lot more than just the number of servers or features.
 So what makes a top VPN provider?
 The very best VPN services on the market have one thing in common – they are committed to the vision of a free internet.
-They believe in the right to do things freely and anonymously, and they believe in the human potential true liberty can unlock.
-Once you let this maxim guide you, the path is clear:
+They believe in the right to do things freely and anonymously, and they believe in the potential that only true liberty can unlock.
+Once you let this vision guide you, the path is clear: